Skip to Content

 1. Three types of days and years exist, each measuring different reference points

-3. The sidereal year in days varies with eccentricity (day length changes)
+3. The sidereal year in days varies as day length changes over millennia

 4. Solar year depends on obliquity - it measures equinox-to-equinox, which shifts with axial tilt